-I was 17 years old and filling time on the Big Baxter’s monthly computer magazine while I decided what to do with my life.
+I was 17 years old and filling time on my father Jack Spackman’s monthly computer magazine while I decided what to do with my life.
 I wasn’t expecting it to be hard work.
 I certainly wasn’t expecting any great responsibility.
-I was a teenager being given a gentle leg-up by her indulgent dad.
 Then he got sick just before press day and left me holding the production baby.
 Suddenly I was in charge of the whole thing.

-In the four months I’d spent on the Big Bax’s magazine Computer-Asia I served as an odd-jobber, learning skills as the need arose.
+In the four months I’d spent on Dad’s magazine Computer-Asia I served as an odd-jobber, learning skills as the need arose.
 So I’d done a few small interviews, attended a few press conferences and learned the rudiments of sub-editing.
 And proof-reading, endless proof-reading…

 This time he got sick, very sick.
 He returned from Malaysia with another round of the bronchitis which plagued his asthma-damaged lungs throughout his life and went straight to hospital.
 It was one week to press day.
 His stories were unwritten and inaccessible, locked in his notebook and his fevered head.